Trevis42/trevis42.github.io/pages/profile.md

 This project helps users find a place to eat nearby, filtered by selected preferences.
 Non-filtered preferences will default search radius to 5 miles.
 We use Yelp API for obtaining our data and store the searches in a database to minimize calls to the API sever, allowing for faster queries and filtering during a session (especially when location does not change but distance does).
 This image shows sample data from a document in the database.
 ![](https://trevis42.github.io/assets/images/VNOMdata.png)

-Languages: MongoDB, Express, React, Node
+Tech Stack: MongoDB, Express, React, Node
 Roles: DB setup and management, Client side components (various)
-Misc: Set up MongoDB on their Altas database hosting platform; hosted app on Netlify and Heroku; uses Yelp API
+Misc: Set up MongoDB on their Atlas database hosting platform; hosted app on Netlify and Heroku; uses Yelp API

 Project Links:
 	- [The Virtual N.O.M. client](https://github.com/Trevis42/TheVirtualNOM){:target="\_blank" rel="noopener noreferrer"}